-If you are new to the world of makeup and looking for a take-off point, the right place to start will be to understand the difference between primer, foundation, and concealer.
+If you are new to the world of makeup and looking for a take-off point, the right place to start will be to understand the difference between beauty products like primer, foundation, and concealer.
 Yes, there is plenty to explore in the makeup game, and, as a newbie, you are excited to know it all as soon as possible.
 But, starting from the initial steps of makeup is your best bet.
-Build your base and go on from there to delve into the multitude of products, makeup techniques, looks, and more.
+Build your base and go on from there to delve into the multitude of products, makeup techniques, beauty tips, looks, and more.
 Check out this article for all you need to know about the holy trinity of makeup: primer, foundation, and concealer.
 Scroll down!

 Primer – The Best Beauty Prep